Montgomery Place Programs and Exhibitions

 Friday, May 24 at 11:30 a.m.

-Exhibition opening at the Historic Red Hook Annex, Cherry St., Red Hook.
-The exhibit includes Bard College students’ class exhibition on Alexander Gilson, a quilting presentation by the Red Hook Quilters, and a presentation on historic garden artifacts and plants.
+Exhibition opening at the Historic Red Hook Annex, Cherry Street, Red Hook.
+It includes an exhibition by students in a Bard College class on Alexander Gilson, a quilting presentation by the Red Hook Quilters, and a presentation on historic garden artifacts and plants.

 Public signage dedication in honor of the life of Alexander Gilson

 Montgomery Place Visitor Center.
-Following the dedication, there will be a gathering at the Montgomery Place Greenhouse’s tool room to celebrate an adjunct exhibition on Alexander Gilson.
+Following the dedication, there will be a gathering at the Montgomery Place Greenhouse tool room to celebrate an adjunct exhibition on Alexander Gilson.

 History of Memorial Day